mike-live/llamba/README.md

 ### Test

-To test that the library work, you can run the following notebook sample:
+To test that the library works, you can run the following notebook sample:

 ```python
 from llamba.chat_model import BaseModel